ambradan/IFX-vs-KQR/README.md

-# IFX and KQR — Governance Infrastructure for Non-Deterministic Systems
+# IFX vs KQR — Governance Infrastructure for Non-Deterministic Systems

 > *Organizations will not be judged on whether they used AI.
 They will be judged on whether they knew what they were doing with its outputs.*